williamsbdev/streamlit-azure-examples/cli-app-services/README.md

 # cli-app-services

-Azure CLI guide to provide an example for how to deploy an Azure Container Instances (ACI) Streamlit application authenticated with Azure Active Directory (AAD).
+Azure CLI guide to provide an example for how to deploy an Azure App Services Streamlit application authenticated with Azure Active Directory (AAD).

 ![](images/streamlit-azure-architecture.png)